conducive333/spreadsheet-memory-benchmarking/datagen/README.md

 ### Method 2:
 1. Create a file named `config` (no extension) in the root directory of the entire project (i.e. the directory where requirements.txt is).
 The config file should have the following fields:
     - `INST`    : The name of the class to use.
     - `PATH`    : Specifies where to create the datasets.
     - `SEED`    : The seed to use when generating random values.
 If left empty, then sheets will be filled with the same placeholder value (currently set to 1).
     - `XLSX`    : If true, creates `.xlsx` spreadsheets.
 Otherwise, creates `.ods` spreadsheets.
     - `STEP`    : The number of rows to increment by on the next iteration.
     - `ROWS`    : The starting number of rows.
     - `COLS`    : The number of columns to create.
     - `ITRS`    : The number of iterations to perform.
     - `POOL`    : The number of threads to use.
 If set to 1, then the main thread will be used (i.e. no multithreading).
+    - `UPPR`    : (OPTIONAL) An (exclusive) upper bound on the random values to use.
+Only applicable if `SEED` is specified.
+If `SEED` is specified and this is left empty, then its value defaults to `ROWS * COLS`.

 2. Run the script from `Main.java`.